weaviate/weaviate-io/developers/weaviate/configuration/authorization.md

     - viewer-user
 ```

-## Anonymous users
+### Anonymous users

 Anonymous users are identified as `anonymous` in Weaviate.
-To confer permissions to anonymous users, you can use the `anonymous` keyword in the configuration.
+In the Admin list authorization scheme, you can apply permissions to anonymous users.
+The RBAC authorization scheme is not compatible with anonymous users.

-For example, to allow anonymous read-only access with the Admin list authorization scheme, add the following line to the respective configuration:
+To confer permissions to anonymous users in the Admin list scheme, you can use the `anonymous` keyword in the configuration as shown below.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';